Three practice problems for interpolating polynomials.

-9- How to Use a matrix for the quadratic function?
+9- How to Use a matrix for the quadratic polynomial function?

-How to Use a matrix for the quadratic function?
+How to Use a matrix for the interpolating polynomial function?

-In two posts, we discussed the quadratic function or the quadratic interpolation function.
-The first post is an easy introduction to quadratic interpolation, and the second post is Solved problems for quadratic interpolation.
+We discussed the quadratic function or the quadratic interpolation function in two posts.
+The first post is an easy introduction to quadratic interpolation, and the second post solves problems for quadratic interpolation.

-In this post, we will solve three problems, and the main idea of these solved problems is to use the matrix for the quadratic function to get the values of its parameters or simply get the quadratic matrix.
+In this post, we will solve three solved problems.
+The main idea of these solved problems is to use the matrix for the quadratic function to get the values of its parameters or simply get the quadratic matrix.

-The first solved problem for the matrix for the quadratic function
+The first solved problem for the matrix for the interpolating polynomial function

 We start by writing the three equations for P(t) for the given three points as follows: